 The lowest level descendant of any parent object in this hierarchy is an Annotation object that can be used to optionally extend the schema as long as you provide the code to handle it.

 TOM and other related technologies

-	In contrast, when you manage objects that are part of Tabular metadata (such as Model or Table), you leverage a completely new Tabular stack.
-Within this stack, updates are fine-grained, which means every metadata object (derived from the MetadataObject class under the Microsoft.AnalysisServices.Tabular namespace) can be individually saved to the server.
-Typically, you would discover the entire Model, then make changes to individual metadata objects under it (such as Table or Column), then call Model.SaveChanges() method (which understands changes made by you at fine-grained level), sending commands to the server to update only those objects that changed.
+In contrast, when you manage objects that are part of tabular metadata, such as Model or Table, you leverage a completely new tabular stack.
+Within this stack, updates are fine-grained, which means every metadata object, derived from the MetadataObject class under the Microsoft.AnalysisServices.Tabular namespace, can be individually saved to the server.
+Typically, you would discover the entire Model.
+You then make changes to individual metadata objects under it, such as Table or Column.
+You then call Model.SaveChanges() method which understands changes made by you at fine-grained level, sending commands to the server to update only those objects that changed.

 TOM and XMLA

-	On the wire, TOM uses the XMLA protocol to communicate with the Analysis Services server and to manage objects.
+On the wire, TOM uses the XMLA protocol to communicate with the server and to manage objects.
 When managing non-tabular objects, TOM uses ASSL, the Analysis Services Scripting Language extension of XMLA.
-When managing tabular objects, TOM uses the SSAS tabular protocol, also an extension of XMLA.
-See MS-SSAS-T SQL Server Analysis Services Tabular protocol documentation for more information.
+When managing tabular objects, TOM uses the MS-SSAS-T tabular protocol, also an extension of XMLA.
+To learn more, see MS-SSAS-T SQL Server Analysis Services Tabular protocol documentation.

 TOM and JSON

-	Although both TMSL and TOM expose same objects (Table, Column, and so forth) and the same operations (Create, Delete, Refresh), TOM does not use TMSL on the wire (it uses the MS-SSAS tabular protocol instead, as previously noted).
+Although both TMSL and TOM expose the same objects, Table, Column and so forth, and the same operations, Create, Delete, Refresh, TOM does not use TMSL on the wire.
+TOM uses the MS-SSAS-T tabular protocol instead, as previously noted.